 Eat a balanced diet.
 Also, avoid alcohol and smoking.
 They can make neuropathy worse.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter E931 in the search box to learn more about "Learning About Neuropathy From Chemotherapy".

 Current as of: May 12, 2017

 E. Gregory Thompson, MD - Internal Medicine

-& Thomas M. Bailey, MD - Family Medicine & Karin M. Lindholm, DO - Neurology & Jimmy Ruiz, MD - Hematology, Oncology
+& Thomas M. Bailey, MD, CCFP - Family Medicine & Kathleen Romito, MD - Family Medicine & Karin M. Lindholm, DO - Neurology & Jimmy Ruiz, MD - Medical Oncology, Hematology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.